Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Are you alright, Warhorse?"
 Regaari seemed genuinely concerned.

 "I’m fine."
 Adam reassured him.
 "Good training.
-And… hey!
+And... hey!
 Good to see you, bro.
 Figured you’d come calling sooner or later."

 He hit the release on his bag and let it slam to the ground.
 Both Gaoians took an alarmed step back.